Does acupuncture work?

 How long does acupuncture take to work?

 Upon your first visit, your acupuncture practitioners will recommend a course of treatment based upon their diagnosis.
 The course of treatment can vary from twice weekly sessions to weekly sessions for 6 weeks to several months.
+Generally after 30 minutes of treatment you should feel something working.

 The length of time needed for it to work depends on what medical problem is being treated and the type of accupuncture being used.
 For example, people suffering from pain, anxiety or stress will normally notice a reduction in their symptoms after the first 1-2 sessions.
 For more chronic disorders such as skin problems, chronic pain or infertility, treatment may take several months.